Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 - Explanation:
-In this step, I have created a `Facade` class that contains a constructor that intialies the objects of the three Substystems i.e. `SubsystemA`, `SubsystemB`, `SubsystemC` respectively.
+In this step, I have created a `Facade` class that contains a constructor that initializes the objects of the three Subsystems i.e. `SubsystemA`, `SubsystemB`, `SubsystemC` respectively.
 The `Facade` class is also responsible for providing a common interface.
 So, I created a method called `commonInterface` which hides the implementation details of subsystem and serves as a entry point.

 class Facade {